-Electricity and non-DSL land line phone service is readily available.
-Norwood Officials are actively working to encourage cost-effective internet access.
+Electricity and landline phone service is readily available.
+In 2020 high speed fiber optic internet trunk lines were installed throughout the township by Great Lakes Energy.
 There are no short-term plans for natural gas extensions and the Township actively communicates with the gas company to anticipate upgrades and maintenance.